mark-watson/kbnlp.hs/README.md

 Mark Watson's Haskell NLP Experiments

 Copyright 2014 by Mark Watson.
 All rights reserved.
-The software and data in this project can be used under the terms of the AGPL version 3 license.
+The software and data in this project can be used under the terms of the GPL version 3 license.

 This project also includes some experiments using Haskell for SPARQL clients.